| Map |

 - Noise levels (and vibration) (is communication needed?)

-- Environment Background Illumination levels (glare)
+- Environment Background Illumination levels (dark to bright)

 - Air quality & movement